 Foundational knowledge of the endocrinological anatomy and physiology and clinical applications of endocrinology in equine, bovine, ovine, caprine, porcine, feline, and canine species.
 Additionally, reproductive anatomy, physiology, and clinical applications of equine, bovine, ovine, caprine, porcine, feline, and canine species reproduction.
 This course will include collaborative learning and instruction to enable students to synthesize signalment, history, and physical exam into a differential list from most to least likely for a patient/flock/herd with reproductive clinical signs and breeding management of these species.
 Students will outline and implement an iterative diagnostic plan prioritizing high-yield tests over lower-yield tests, understanding the rationale, risks and benefits, results and information gleaned from each test.
 Students will begin to formulate and implement a treatment plan that may include medical, pharmacological, nutritional, and surgical interventions based on the owner's budgetary restrictions (understanding the role of the primary & referral veterinarians) and adjust these plans based on the patient's response and disease progression, financial and emotional limitations of the owner, as well as additional information that may result from more advanced testing.
 Rare facts or processes are not emphasized in a daily clinical setting.
 Instead, the course aims to give students a process to approach clinical signs of illness in the endocrine system, reproductive system and accessory organs.
 The knowledge will provide a solid basis for future multi-systemic, internal medicine and surgery courses and electives in the student's area of interest.

-Using collaborative learning instruction, students will be introduced to the structure and function of the normal nervous system and learn pathophysiology, pharmacology, diagnostic procedures, and treatments of common neurological diseases.
+Using collaborative learning instruction, students will be introduced to the structure and function of the normal nervous system and ophthalmic structures and the pathophysiology, pharmacology, diagnostic procedures, and treatments of common neurologic and ophthalmic diseases.
 In addition, students will learn normal behavior and how to recognize, prevent, diagnose and treat unwanted and abnormal behaviors.
-Students will explore and acquire the critical thought processes needed to select and interpret relevant diagnostic tests, determine appropriate treatment plans, and apply the most current clinical knowledge.
+Through case-based exercises, students will explore and acquire the critical thought processes needed to select and interpret relevant diagnostic tests, determine appropriate treatment plans, and apply the most current clinical knowledge.

 In your practice of veterinary medicine, you will find that there are very few single-system diseases.
 Organ systems are all part of a whole organism, and each is necessary.
 When a patient is ill, the historical and clinical findings may point you toward one primary malfunctioning organ.
 Still, more often than not, additional clinical and clinicopathological findings suggest secondary dysfunction in one or more organs.
 In this course, you will be presented with diseases, some of which you have seen before and some new to you, that routinely affect multiple organ systems.
 These diseases will require consideration of the primary and secondary pathophysiological processes in interpreting diagnostic tests and treating the disease.